tchoutri/Exon/README.md

 - [ ] Writing tests.
 - [x] Returning the ID of the newly-created entry in the database.
-- [x] Open an issue on sqlite_ecto about the modification of the :comments field
 - [x] Open an issue on Combine because it is not happy to receive some non-ASCII characters, such as “,”,Ë…
 - [x] Organise the transition to SQlite
     - [x] Ability to add comments?